 Like most forays into closed territories, that boat ride came to fruition through a long grapevine of referrals and a healthy dose of luck.

 My journey into the coffee jungle began several months before boarding the "motor canoe."
-I initially travled to the Latin American coffee lands to live and work with families connected with coffee in order to compile When Coffee Speaks: Stories from and of Latin American Coffeepeople, a collection of interviews with people who work to make coffee possible.
+I initially traveled to the Latin American coffee lands to live and work with families connected with coffee in order to compile When Coffee Speaks: Stories from and of Latin American Coffeepeople, a collection of interviews with people who work to make coffee possible.

 I started my trek on a cow farm in Turrialba, Costa Rica, clearing weeds with a machete.
-I met man from Chicago who had a cousin in the Peace Corps in Panama.
+I met a man from Chicago who had a cousin in the Peace Corps in Panama.
 That cousin (who I never actually met), put me in touch with Matt Tansey, a Peace Corps volunteer focused on sustainable coffee production in Bahia Ballena.
 Prior to the boat ride, I took a bus to the dusty Sixaola-Guabito border crossing between Costa Rica and Panama, where I met Matt.
 We then took two more buses and one pickup truck to the steamy fishing town of Chiriquí Grande, where we sat on a log in the sand, surrounded by tangled fishing nets, drinking Cokes from glass bottles (while the store owner eyed us like a hawk to make sure we returned the bottles) and waited for our boat driver to show up.

-The Peace Corps has decades of history working in various regions of the Comarca, and most volunteers are far too busy working on various projects to coordinate homestays for self-funded research writers, but Matt and his community of coffee growers were as curious about my knowledge of coffee cultivation from working in Costa Rica as I was about their costal Robusta production.
+The Peace Corps has decades of history working in various regions of the Comarca, and most volunteers are far too busy working on various projects to coordinate homestays for self-funded research writers, but Matt and his community of coffee growers were as curious about my knowledge of coffee cultivation from working in Costa Rica as I was about their coastal Robusta production.
 It was a mutually beneficial arrangement.

 Fresh Cup

 That's a long ways to go to meet people whose coffee rarely makes it to market and never outside Panama.
 In specialty coffee, the industry has made great strides toward better connections with farmers and trying to do right by them.
 But it's not as if farmers are the end of the origin chain.
 What made you interested in discovering more about laborers?
 Do you think they're considered enough when we think about ethical trade?

 Rachel